By Isis Darios

-An essential benefit of having your local guide available online is the potential boost in your property’s search visibility.
-Since a detailed local guide provides good content to feature and link to on your website, it will give your property more opportunities to rank for specific searches.
+An essential benefit of having your local guide available online is the potential boost in your property’s search visibility beyond OTAs.
+Since a detailed local guide provides good content to feature and link to your website, it will give your property more opportunities to rank for specific searches.
 This content also engages potential guests as they browse your site.

 You may also want to consider providing guests with a physical version of the local guide.
-You can offer the printed guide at the front desk or leave a copy in the guest rooms.
-This option gives guests the ability to carry their guides with them as they head out the door.
+You can offer the printed guide at the front desk kiosk, in the lounge, or leave a copy in the guest rooms.
+This option gives guests the ability to carry their guides with them as they head out of their hotel room.

 Whichever option you choose, there are a few things to consider:

-- An online guide requires some sort of content management system to host the content and display it attractively on your website as a page or a blog post.
+- A hotel tech tool as an online guide requires some sort of content management system to host the content and display it attractively on your website as a page, or a blog post.

 - An offline guide has an associated printing cost.
 You also need to keep extras stocked so that you can always have guides available for guests.

 - Both types of guides need to be updated and marketed.
-Think carefully how you will let guests know that these guides exist – and ensure that you are getting the most value from them as possible.
+Think carefully about how to implement this guest service in your property and how you will let guests know that these guides exist – also ensure that you are getting the most value from them as possible.

 Who is your core audience?

-If you haven’t completed a segmentation analysis, then take some time to look through your past reservations and evaluate your current guests.
+If you haven’t completed a segmentation analysis, then take some time to look through past reservations in your property management system and also evaluate current guest stays.
 Who are they?
 What are their interests?
 What kind of recommendations did they ask for?
-A thorough understanding of your guests’ curiosities will help keep your guide relevant and give you a solid foundation for deciding which places, attractions, and restaurants to include.
+A thorough understanding of your guests’ expectations as well as curiosities will help keep your guide relevant and give you a solid foundation for deciding which places, attractions, and restaurants to include.

 What existing partnerships do you have?

 One of the most useful aspects of creating a city guide is the opportunity it provides for you to make connections with local businesses and create partnerships.
-Do you have a favorite restaurant or art gallery you love to visit?
+Do you have a favorite restaurant, art gallery, or swimming pool you love to visit?

 If you haven’t already reached out to local business owners to forge potential partnerships, the local guide provides a perfect conversation starter to explore potential co-marketing opportunities.
 Most small businesses welcome the chance to share referrals and work out a commission deal for bringing in new customers.
 Perhaps you can negotiate a monthly mention on their social media channels in return for placement in your local guide.
 In cases like this, everyone wins – and the fabric of the local community pulls tighter together.